 This subseries includes an 1868 autograph of Gen. Ulysses S. Grant and other miscellaneous personal papers.

-This series consists of legal papers of the Fay, Mixter, and related families, including wills, deeds for slaves and for land, and birth records of William Jason Mixter.
+This series consists of legal papers of the Fay, Mixter, and related families, including wills, deeds for land, and deeds for slaves.

 A. Family wills, 1778-1945